wp-plugins/amazon-post-purchase/readme.txt

 3. Custom Field in the Post Edit screen.
 This is where you set the ASIN for the product you want to display.

 == Changelog ==
+= 1.0.1 =
+* Simplified the Admin configuration screen.
+* Added ability to create dynamic widget titles through use of reserved word *#_AUTHORNAME_#*
+* Cleaned up some cluttered parts of code.
+* Updated readme.txt file to better explain installation process.
 = 1.0 =
 * Plugin Release (10/23/2009)